ayecue/jQuery.cssReader/README.md

 	//After everything is setup I can start a search.
 This search I do without any search string.
 	//That's because I want to get everything. var result=newReader.search(function(c){
+		//Creating a temp variable
+		var key;

-		//In the callback I get all compiled classes. for (property in c)
+		//In the callback I get all compiled classes.
+Since version 2.6 I added the key stack.
+		//With this stack you are able to loop faster trough all compiled classes. for(var i=0,length=c.keys.length;i<length;i++)
 		{
-			//The property is always the key of every object inside a compiled stack.
+			//In this example the temp variable get the current active key.
+With this key
+			//I can get all important informations about the property. key=c.keys[i];

-			//With the object property ".attrPath" I get the current element and
+			//With the property "path" I get the complete path of the current element.
+			//Since the current element got the position zero in the path stack Im using
-			//with the property ".attrValue" I get the value of the current property.
+			//the index zero.
+With the property "value" I get the current value/values of the property.
-			//So this call do nothing else than giving every element their class values.
-			$(c[property].attrPath).css(property,c[property].attrValue);
+			//Hint: The property "value" can have more than one results.
+As soon you have a class containing
+			//multiple background declarations it will create a stack.
+			$(c[key].path[0]).css(key,c[key].value);
 		}
 	});